Chick-fil-A, McDonald’s introduce new app feature that can track customers’ location

 “We don’t believe our customers should have to compromise, and these new features truly balance what our restaurants do best: exceptional quality and efficient service.”

-Under the new feature, the app will also show customers an estimated wait time for when their order will be ready.
+Under the new Chick-fil-A app feature, the app will also show customers an estimated wait time for when their order will be ready.

-Chick-fil-A officials said in a blog post that though the wait time is an estimate, it is still pretty accurate since they are “predicted based on a variety of factors like order complexity and size, and proprietary restaurant analytics.”
+Chick-fil-A officials said in a blog post that though the wait time is an estimate, it is expected to be “pretty accurate” since predictions are “based on a variety of factors like order complexity and size, and proprietary restaurant analytics.”

-The company said that it would roll out this feature to restaurants in the early summer and customers will have the option to opt in or out of the service, according to a press release.
+The company said it would roll out this feature to restaurants in the early summer.
+Customers will have the option to opt in or out of the service, according to a press release.

 “While it’s still early days deploying this new digital enhancement, initial results are already pointing to improved service times and elevated customer satisfaction scores,” McDonald’s CFO Ian Borden said during an earnings call in April.

-Insider also reported that Borden said that digital sales, orders placed made through the McDonald’s app, at an order kiosk in a restaurant or via a delivery service account for about 40% of all sales in the first quarter of 2023.
+Borden also told investors that digital orders, app orders, kiosk orders and delivery orders accounted for about 40% of all sales in the first quarter of 2023, Insider reported.

 With more people ordering food online, many fast-food chains have considered upgrading their business models to embrace this new trend.